ordo-one/package-distributed-system/README.md

                     _ factory: @escaping ServiceFactory) -> ServiceIdentifier
 ```
 where
-- serviceName: name of the service
+- `serviceName`: name of the service
-- metadata: additional key/value pairs to be propagated to the consul service metadata
+- `metadata`: additional key/value pairs to be propagated to the consul service metadata
-- factory: factory to be used by distributed system when some request a new service instance
+- `factory`: factory to be used by distributed system when some request a new service instance
 After calling the function, the service will be registered in the distributed system and other components of the system will be able to connect to this service and work with it.

 ## Use service